apache/nuttx/configs/ntosd-dm320/README.txt

 ^^^^^^^^^

   A GNU GCC-based toolchain is assumed.
-The files */setenv.sh should be modified to point to the correct path to the SH toolchain (if different from the default).
+The files */setenv.sh should be modified to point to the correct path to the ARM926 GCC toolchain (if different from the default).

   If you have no ARM toolchain, one can be downloaded from the NuttX